ethereum/ethereum-org-website/public/content/translatathon/terms-and-conditions/index.md

 Any tax implications arising from the receipt of prizes are the sole responsibility of the prize recipient.

+## Comprehensively Sanctioned Countries

-Comprehensively Sanctioned Countries.
-Participants from regions or countries that are subject to comprehensive international sanctions (including, but not limited to Cuba, Iran, North Korea, and Syria) will not be eligible for participation.
+Participants from regions or countries that are subject to comprehensive international sanctions (including, but not limited to Iran, Cuba, Syria, North Korea, and the Crimea, Donetsk People's Republic and Luhansk People's Republic regions of Ukraine) will not be eligible for participation.

-Waiver of Liability.
+## Waiver of Liability

 Participants agree that the Ethereum Foundation, its affiliates, and all of their respective officers, directors, employees, and agents will have no liability whatsoever for any injuries, losses, or damages of any kind arising from or in connection with their participation in the Translatathon.

-Governing Law.
+## Governing Law

 Any dispute or claim arising out of or relating to the Translatathon (in each case, including non-contractual disputes or claims), shall be governed by and construed in accordance with the laws of Switzerland without giving effect to any choice or conflict of law provision or rule (whether of Switzerland or any other jurisdiction).